smashedr/simple-extension/README.md

 **Firefox,** click the `Settings Wheel` and `Pin to Toolbar`.

 To open the options, click on the icon (from above) then click `Open Options`.
 Here you can set flags and add as many saved regular expressions as you would like for easy use later.
-Make sure to click`Save Options` when finished.

-For more information on regex, see: https://regex101.com/

 # Development